 - What are Non-Applicable Clauses?

 - What high level requirements apply to this issue?

 - What is outsourcing?

-- ISO 9001:2008 aspects of these concepts
+- Where is outsourcing discussed in ISO 9001:2008?

 - Where is outsourcing discussed in ISO 9001:2015?

 - Impact of a Limited Scope

 - Conclusions/Questions

 Special note